rgurney7/negotiation-rl/README.md

-A controlled comparison of three ways to teach a 4B language model to bargain: **SFT**, **GRPO**, and **PPO**, all on the same CraigslistBargains seller task, the same base model, the same data, the same opponent, and the same reward — trained as identically as the algorithms allow, and evaluated through one shared harness.
+A controlled comparison of three ways to teach a 4B language model to bargain: **SFT**, **GRPO**, and **PPO**, all on the same CraigslistBargains seller task, the same base model, the same data, the same opponent, and the same reward and evaluated through one shared harness.

 The point is not to crown a winner in the abstract.
 It is to hold every experimental condition constant so that whatever difference appears between the three is attributable to the *learning